Summary Information For: AAV5, FIX-Padua, Hemgenix, NCT03569891 (Phase III, Hope-B Trial)

 1. HOPE-B: Trial of AMT-061 in Severe or Moderately Severe Hemophilia B Patients.
 Available at: Study Details | HOPE-B: Trial of AMT-061 in Severe or Moderately Severe Hemophilia B Patients | ClinicalTrials.gov

-5. Nathwani, A.C., et al., Self-complementary adeno-associated virus vectors containing a novel liver-specific human factor IX expression cassette enable highly efficient transduction of murine and nonhuman primate liver.
+6. Nathwani, A.C., et al., Self-complementary adeno-associated virus vectors containing a novel liver-specific human factor IX expression cassette enable highly efficient transduction of murine and nonhuman primate liver.
 Blood, 2006.
 107(7): p.
 2653-61.
 Self-complementary adeno-associated virus vectors containing a novel liver-specific human factor IX expression cassette enable highly efficient transduction of murine and nonhuman primate liver | Blood | American Society of Hematology (ashpublications.org)

-6. Miesbach, W., et al., Gene therapy with adeno-associated virus vector 5-human factor IX in adults with hemophilia B. Blood, 2018.
+7. Miesbach, W., et al., Gene therapy with adeno-associated virus vector 5-human factor IX in adults with hemophilia B. Blood, 2018.
 131(9): p.
 1022-1031.
 Gene therapy with adeno-associated virus vector 5–human factor IX in adults with hemophilia B | Blood | American Society of Hematology (ashpublications.org)

-9. BioMarin follows up on previously-reported serious adverse event in its phase I/II gene therapy clinical trial for haemophilia A. 2022, WFH World Federation of Hemophilia.BioMarin follows up on previously-reported serious adverse event in its phase I/II gene therapy clinical trial for haemophilia A – WFH - World Federation of Hemophilia
+11. BioMarin follows up on previously-reported serious adverse event in its phase I/II gene therapy clinical trial for haemophilia A. 2022, WFH World Federation of Hemophilia.BioMarin follows up on previously-reported serious adverse event in its phase I/II gene therapy clinical trial for haemophilia A – WFH - World Federation of Hemophilia

-10. FDA puts uniQure’s gene therapy clinical programme, HOPE-B, on hold following submission of safety report.
+12. FDA puts uniQure’s gene therapy clinical programme, HOPE-B, on hold following submission of safety report.
 2020: EHC European Haemophilia Consortium.
 European Haemophilia Consortium (EHC)

-11. uniQure, uniQure Announces Findings from HCC Case Investigation in HOPE-B Trial for Gene Therapy.
+13. uniQure, uniQure Announces Findings from HCC Case Investigation in HOPE-B Trial for Gene Therapy.
 2021, Source: uniQure press release dated March 26, 2021: NHF National Hemophilia Foundation. p.
 News. uniQure Announces Findings from HCC Case Investigation | NBDF (hemophilia.org)

-AAV, Adeno-associated virus; ABR, Annualized bleeding rate; AEs: adverse events; AIR, Annualized FVIII/FIX infusion rate; ALT, alanine aminotransferase; AST, aspartate aminotransferase; CH, Chromogenic Assay; Co., cohort; DOACs, Direct oral anticoagulants; D, days; EDs, exposure days; FIX, factor IX; FIX-Padua, gain of function FIX variant; FVIII, factor VIII; gc, genome copies; HEK cells, human embryonic kidney cells; IQR, interquartile range; IRR, Infusion-related reaction; NAbs, neutralizing antibodies; OS, One-stage clotting assay; Pop., population; pt., patient/participant; pts., patients/participants; P1, Participant 1; PI, phase I; PBGD, porphobilinogen deaminase; PBMC, peripheral blood mononuclear cells; SAEs, serious adverse events; SFU, spot-forming units; TAC, tacrolimus; ULN, upper limit of normal; VCN, vector copy number; vg, vector genomes; W, weeks; WT, wild type; Y, year
+AAV, Adeno-associated virus; ABR, Annualized bleeding rate; AEs: adverse events; AIR, Annualized FVIII/FIX infusion rate; ALT, alanine aminotransferase; AST, aspartate aminotransferase; BL, baseline; CH, Chromogenic Assay; Co., cohort; DOACs, Direct oral anticoagulants; D, days; EDs, exposure days; FIX, factor IX; FIX-Padua, gain of function FIX variant; FVIII, factor VIII; gc, genome copies; HEK cells, human embryonic kidney cells; IQR, interquartile range; IRR, Infusion-related reaction; NAbs, neutralizing antibodies; OS, One-stage clotting assay; Pop., population; pt., patient/participant; pts., patients/participants; P1, Participant 1; PI, phase I; PBGD, porphobilinogen deaminase; PBMC, peripheral blood mononuclear cells; SAEs, serious adverse events; SFU, spot-forming units; TAC, tacrolimus; ULN, upper limit of normal; VCN, vector copy number; vg, vector genomes; W, weeks; WT, wild type; Y, year